 Medical Malpractice Attorneys in North Carolina Protect Patients from Doctors’ Mistakes

 Holding healthcare professionals responsible for their actions

 Healthcare professionals have a massive responsibility to their patients.
 They hold lives in their hands every day and have a duty to provide patients with adequate care.
 Tragic and unexpected results are not necessarily caused by medical malpractice.
 Sometimes, typically effective remedies do not help and other times a patient suffers injury even though the medical professional upheld the duty of care.

-The Law Firm of John C. Hensley, Jr., P.C. has helped Asheville patients for 27 years.
+The Law Firm of John C. Hensley, Jr., P.C. has helped Asheville patients for 29 years.
 Our attorneys have the compassion to hear your story and the experience to determine whether you have a case.
 Our in-house nurse consultant, Karen Dickerson, helps evaluate the medical aspects of your case.

 Recover for your injuries caused by a medical mistake